 Fluoride is a chemical ion of fluorine, one of the top 20 most common elements in the earth’s crust.
 It occurs naturally in many foods and water.
 Fluoride is also present in many toothpastes and mouth rinses designed to promote dental health.
 When children consume fluoride, it can enter the bloodstream and promote healthy tooth growth.
 Fluorides can also become part of the saliva and can help remineralize your teeth.

-Fluorides can also be applied directly to the teeth through fluoride treatments that can greatly speed up remineralization and improve the health of teeth.
+Fluorides can also be applied directly to the teeth through fluoride treatments at our dentist office in Cincinnati that can greatly speed up remineralization and improve the health of teeth.

 Natural Sources of Fluoride